JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 where
 * we have defined a kernel function `vadd` which looks more or less like normal Julia function, except it returns nothing and it contains identification of an item within loop `i = threadIdx().x + (blockIdx().x - 1) * blockDim().x`.
 * we have pre-allocated space to store results for `vadd` in `c`
 * `@cuda` is the launch macro, where we have to specify the number of threads per block (the `threads` keyword) and the number of blocks `blocks`.
-The macro returns an execution context, not the actual value, which is stored in `c`.
+The macro returns an execution context, not the actual value, which is in this case stored in `c`.
 You can think about the `@cuda` as moral equivalent of parallel loop.
 * If `N` is not divisible by `blockDim`, then there will be **always** threads not doing anything, therefore we need to have the `if` statement that we are within bounds.
-* The `blockDim` has to be divisible by 32, which is the size of the warp.
+* The `blockDim` (number of threads in a block) has to be divisible by 32, which is the size of the warp.

 While the `vadd` example is nice, it is trivial and can be achieved by `map` as shown above.
 A simple operation that is everything but trivial to implement is *reduction*, since it ends up in a single operation.
 It also allows to demonstrate, why efficient kernels needs to be written at three levels: warp, block, and grid.
 The exposition below is based on [JuliaCon tutorial on GPU programming](https://github.com/maleadt/juliacon21-gpu_workshop/blob/main/deep_dive/CUDA.ipynb).